Shubhamsaboo/kairos_gpt3/CONTRIBUTE.md

 ### Submitting Issues

 We love to get issue reports.
-But we love it even more if they're in the right format.
+But we love it even more, if they're in the right format.
 For any bugs you encounter, we need you to:

 * **Describe your problem**: What exactly is the bug.
 Be as clear and concise as possible
-* **Why do you think it's happening?** If you have any insight, here's where to share it
+* **Why do you think it's happening?** If you have any insight, pls share

 There are also a couple of nice to haves: